How to Make Vaporwave: Tools, Samples & Sound (2026 Guide)

 Vaporwave loves to borrow from 80s and 90s pop, R&B, smooth jazz, library music (production music not intended for general sale), and even cheesy corporate training video soundtracks.

-This is critically important.
-While Vaporwave's history is steeped in a "Wild West" approach to sampling, for any official release you plan to sell or monetize, you need to be smart about copyright.
+This is worth getting right.
+Vaporwave's history is steeped in a "Wild West" approach to sampling, but for any official release you plan to sell or monetize, the legal picture matters.

 Crafting Melodies That Stick (Even When They're Hazy)